stankovictab/.dotfiles/README.md

 > (Ctrl + e now) `Ctrl + h` is moving to the left NeoVim pane, and deleting the word to the left\
 > (Ctrl + y now) `Ctrl + o` is the jump list\
 > (Unbound) `Ctrl + b` is NvimTree, so probably make Tmux mode to be Ctrl + a?\
-> `Alt + j/k` is moving lines up/down - this can be fixed if I use the same shortcut for moving through the NeoVim panes if the plugin exists\
+> (How it stands now is fine, if you need to move lines around, just go into Lock mode) `Alt + h/j/k/l` is moving lines up/down and characters left/right - this can be fixed if I use the same shortcut for moving through the NeoVim panes if the plugin exists, so I'd use Ctrl+hjkl for moving between all panes, and free up Alt+hjkl for NeoVim. *NOTE* - Lilja/zellij.nvim exists, it does escape from nvim to zellij, but you can't move between nvim panes themselves, as zellij overrides that still, for now, so zellij needs to do some sort of check to see whether it's in a nvim environment, but that's on the devs to figure out.\
 > !!!
 Available :\
 > ctrl+e, ctrl+y, ctrl+\[, ctrl+\], ctrl+\\, ctrl+a, ctrl+;, ctrl+'